 Periodically review your list to incorporate new types of technology and changing values.

-Your will should give explicit permission for your executor or other family members to access your online accounts.
+Our estate planning professionals will help you create or revise documents such as your will and living trust to outline explicit permission for your executor or other family members to access your online accounts.
 Doing so can streamline the process of transferring these assets to your intended beneficiaries.